About Disability Dame

 Essentially, Disability Dame is a website that gives tips to mom with disabilities and chronic illnesses.

 At 26-years-old, I found out that I have the early signs of ALS.
 The next few years of my life were filled with uncertainty, as I visited countless doctors trying to find an explanation for my sudden weakness.

 Truth is – I’ve never actually found a diagnosis, except for the catch-all term, motor neuron disease.
-Depending on the doctor, I either have early-onset ALS or a rare variant of ALS called brachial amyotrophic diplegia.
+Basically, my arms are paralyzed.

 Surely, I couldn’t be the only mom stumbling through motherhood while trying to raise a respectable human and cope with an unidentified illness, right?